Joint Relational Database Generation via Graph-Conditional Diffusion Models: Experimental Details

 \subsubsection{Baselines}

-For all diffusion baselines, we use exactly the same set of hyperparameters, including diffusion timesteps, MLP architecture, and training.
-However, we train all baselines with a larger batch size for the same number of steps, which gives them an advantage over our model.
+For all diffusion baselines, we use the same set of hyperparameters, including diffusion timesteps, MLP architecture, and training from \citep{pang2024clavaddpm}.
+In particular, the only difference to our model is that the baselines use larger MLPs, which gives them an advantage over our model in terms of the total number of parameters.

-For SDV, we use the default setting of their HMASynthesizer, which by default uses a Gaussian Copula synthesizer.
+For SDV, we use the default setting of their HMASynthesizer, which uses a Gaussian Copula synthesizer.